ki4jgt/Book-of-the-Damned/README.md

 65. You must believe that you're the one to change things -- we all must!
 Otherwise, what's the point?
 66. Learn to turn minor setbacks to your advantage.
 67. Truth keeps all; nothing is wasted.
 68. The Lie learns to weave itself in and out of the law.
-Truth arises from the heart.
+Truth evokes the heart.
 69. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
 It is, because Truth is all things.
 70. It doesn't go away just because you refuse to see it.
 71. If you want something, don't be afraid to ask for it.